yassataiseer/inkfactory/README.md

 ### Requirements:

-##### In order to install all dependencies see 'requirements.txt' make sure pip is installed.
+##### -In order to install all dependencies see 'requirements.txt' make sure pip is installed.
-##### For Mac and Linux it is 'pip3'.
+##### -For Mac and Linux it is 'pip3'.
 For clone simily use git clone https://github.com/yassataiseer/inkfactory.git